 Nothing says "Happy Valentine's Day" like stretching, breathing, and moving your body with your man.
 These yoga poses feel so awesome to do together that even the most yoga-skeptic guy will become a lover.

 Pick a partner A and partner B (doesn't matter who's who) and do each of these poses for as long as they feel good.
 No pushing or forcing—communicate!
 Talk to each other, lean on one another, and figure out how to make each other feel great.
+(For a solo session, try these 14 yoga poses that will revamp your vinyasa routine.)

 Partner Seated Spinal Twist: Sit back-to-back in a comfortable cross-legged position.
 Both partners place right hand on the other's left thigh just above knee and left hand on own right knee.
 Coordinate your breathing: On each inhale, lengthen through spine, and on each exhale, twist a bit more.
 Come back through center and repeat on other side.